myllynen/rhel-idm-automation/README.md

 ## Quick Usage Example

-To install IPA/IdM master server, replicas, and connect clients:
+To install IPA/IdM master and replica servers, configure IPA/IdM cluster, populate IPA/IdM with identity and policy data, and connect
+clients:

 ```
 # Edit inventory and settings to suite local environment